Digital imaging: Augmented reality

 Digital Imaging for Augmented Reality (DIAR) is a comprehensive field within the broader context of Augmented Reality (AR) technologies.
 It involves the creation, manipulation, and interpretation of digital images for use in augmented reality environments.
-DIAR plays a significant role in enhancing the user experience, providing realistic overlays of digital information onto the real world, thereby bridging the gap between the physical and the virtual realms.
+DIAR plays a role in enhancing the user experience, providing realistic overlays of digital information onto the real world, thereby bridging the gap between the physical and the virtual realms.

-DIAR is employed in numerous sectors including entertainment, education, healthcare, military, and retail.
-In entertainment, DIAR is used to create immersive gaming experiences and interactive movies.
-In education, it provides a more engaging learning environment, while in healthcare, it assists in complex surgical procedures.
-The military uses DIAR for training purposes and battlefield visualization.
+DIAR is employed in sectors including entertainment, education, healthcare, military, and retail.
+In entertainment, DIAR is used to create gaming experiences and interactive movies.
+In education, it provides a more engaging learning environment, while in healthcare, it assists in surgical procedures.
+The military uses DIAR for training and battlefield visualization.
 In retail, customers can virtually try on clothes or visualize furniture in their home before making a purchase.

-With continuous advancements in technology, the future of DIAR is expected to witness more realistic overlays, improved 3D object modeling, and seamless integration with the Internet of Things (IoT).
+With continuous advancements in technology, the future of DIAR is expected to provide realistic overlays, improved 3D object modeling, and integration with the Internet of Things (IoT).
 The incorporation of haptic feedback in DIAR systems could further enhance the user experience by adding a sense of touch to the visual overlays.
 Additionally, advancements in artificial intelligence and machine learning are expected to further improve the context-appropriateness and realism of the overlaid digital images.